 Starting at the Skudra River (the same start as for the Old Kotor Fort Trail/Ladder of Kotor) you climb up the trail built by Austrians who also built many of Montenegro’s roads.
 The road connected Kotor and Montenegro’s royal capital, Cetinje, and was used by families bringing their produce to sell at the market in Kotor.

-The way down was quite simple as we just followed the steps into the Old Town of Kotor.
+The way down was quite simple.
+We simply followed the steps into the Old Town of Kotor.

-The trails of Kotor Bay are not to be missed!
+The hiking trails of Kotor Bay are not to be missed!
 We will definitely be back with mountain bikes.
+If you enjoyed reading about hiking in the Bay of Kotor check out our hike in Chiang Mai.

 Have you done any of the Bay of Kotor trails?
 Let us know which you liked best.